JacobThielNUVIEW/PRACER/README.md

 ## Color tokens and linting

 This project centralizes UI color tokens under `src/styles/tokens`.
-Use `npm run check:colors` to scan for inline color literals or legacy Tailwind classes (like `bg-gold` or `bg-[#...`) across the codebase — the script will exit non-zero if it finds a match that should be tokenized.
+Use `npm run check:colors` to scan for inline color literals or legacy Tailwind classes across the codebase — the script will exit non-zero if it finds a match that should be tokenized.
+Prefer using the CSS variables in `src/styles/tokens/colors.css` or the `cssVar()` helper in `src/styles/tokens/colors.ts` when adding colors.

 ### <PartnerLogo />